Skip to main content

 Location (Events)

-If you're talking about the location of a person or thing, you'll use estar (see below).
-But for events, you'll need to use ser.
+If you're talking about the location of a person or thing, estar is appropriate (see below).
+But for events, it's ser.

 • La fiesta es en el parque. — The party is in the park.